 To help clarify what a complete Physical Cosmology Hypothesis looks like I’ve provided an example blank Cosmology Hypothesis Application Form here.

 This is because no astronomical institutions (e.g. IAU, or AAS) and few published cosmology papers (I’m still waiting to see the first one) provide a complete or sufficient hypothesis for the Standard Cosmology Model which Big Bang researchers purport to be working from.

 Hypothesis Independent from Evidence and Conclusions

 We can use evidence from other experiments to form a hypothesis, however providing a complete hypothesis is independent from, and must wholly precede, all evidence and conclusions that the experiment is supposed to generate.

 A scientific hypothesis is fully complete before evidence is examined and rejected or conclusions reached.
-To put it more bluntly – evidence is irrelevant until one has a complete unambiguous hypothesis.
+To put it concisely – evidence is irrelevant until one has a complete unambiguous hypothesis.